VinnieRossi/katacoda-scenarios/rhoar-spring-boot/spring-messaging/00-intro.md

 In this scenario you will learn more about developing Spring Boot applications using the [Red Hat OpenShift Application Runtimes](https://developers.redhat.com/products/rhoar) platform.
 We will be building a simple Spring Boot application which produces messages to and consumes messages from a JBOSS AMQ resource.

+## What we're covering

+We're going to be going over message queues via JBOSS AMQ.
+This means we're going to be creating all of the expected components that we need for messaging, including *listeners*, *receivers*, and *producers*.
+Through these different objects, we will be able to send messages into and read them from a queue that we'll be creating.
+Ours will be a simple queue that handles simple message elements, but we can modify the queue to handle any type of content and become very flexible.